peterfox1/fsmp-print/stand/README.md

 * [stand_left.stl](stand_left.stl)
 * [stand_right.stl](stand_right.stl)

 Print with the slots on top.
-Print one at a time for best results.
+Print one at a time to avoid stringing.

+These are very suitable for variable layer height, set a smaller layer height for the top and button ares to help smooth our the curved egdes.

 ![](img/stand_left_right.png)